Adding lyrics and chords to your songs

 - Double-tap the center of the lyrics to expand them to full-screen view.
 Double-tap again to exit the full-screen view.

-- Tap the document tools button in the top right corner to save the current text sizes, reset the text sizes, toggle the chords display or toggle full-screen display.
+- Tap the document tools button in the top right corner to save the current text sizes, reset the text sizes, show or hide the chords field, show or hide bracketed chords or toggle in and out of full-screen display.

 - From a show only: If an arrow appears in the document icon, tap it to begin auto-scrolling.